MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/errorcodes/VMExtensionError_K8SAPIServerConnFail.md

 ---
 title: VMExtensionError_K8SAPIServerConnFail error code
-description: Learn how to troubleshoot the VMExtensionError_K8SAPIServerConnFail error (51) when you try to start or create and deploy an Azure Kubernetes Service (AKS) cluster. ms.date: 01/24/2024 ms.reviewer: rissing, chiragpa, erbookbi, v-leedennis, jovieir ms.service: azure-kubernetes-service
+description: Learn how to troubleshoot the VMExtensionError_K8SAPIServerConnFail error when you try to start or create and deploy an Azure Kubernetes Service (AKS) cluster. ms.date: 01/24/2024 ms.reviewer: rissing, chiragpa, erbookbi, v-leedennis, jovieir ms.service: azure-kubernetes-service
-#Customer intent: As an Azure Kubernetes user, I want to troubleshoot the VMExtensionError_K8SAPIServerConnFail error code (or error code ERR_K8S_API_SERVER_CONN_FAIL, error number 51) so that I can successfully start or create and deploy an Azure Kubernetes Service (AKS) cluster.
+#Customer intent: As an Azure Kubernetes user, I want to troubleshoot the VMExtensionError_K8SAPIServerConnFail error code so that I can successfully start or create and deploy an Azure Kubernetes Service (AKS) cluster.
 ms.custom: sap:Create, Upgrade, Scale and Delete operations (cluster or nodepool)
 ---
-# Troubleshoot the K8SAPIServerConnFailVMExtensionError error code (51)
+# Troubleshoot the VMExtensionError_K8SAPIServerConnFail error code

 This article discusses how to identify and resolve the `VMExtensionError_K8SAPIServerConnFail` error (also known as error code ERR_K8S_API_SERVER_CONN_FAIL, error number 51) that occurs when you try to start or create and deploy a Microsoft Azure Kubernetes Service (AKS) cluster.